 • Participated in Lakewood Arbor Day celebrations with the donation of several Blue Spruce trees.

-• Provided formerly homeless veterans with items to help them get established in their new residences, such as sheets, blankets, towels, toiletries, furniture, kitchen necessities, TVs, and American flags.
-(See newspaper article below.)
+• Provided formerly homeless Veterans with items to help them get established in their new residences, such as sheets, blankets, towels, toiletries, furniture, kitchen necessities, TVs, and American flags.

 • Collected and distributed books, cash and clothing to the VA Hospital in Denver.